 Mr. Lightstone: Thank you, Mr. Speaker.
-It has come to my attention that graduates from Nunavut Teacher Education Program have been invited to interview for teaching positions but are not successful in the competition and therefore not being offered teaching positions in our schools.
+It has come to my attention that graduates from Nunavut's Teacher Education Program have been invited to interview for teaching positions but are not successful in the competition and therefore not being offered teaching positions in our schools.

-Mr. Speaker, this is not the first time that I have heard of this type of situation occurring to Nunavut Teacher Education Program grads and I had actually corresponded with the previous minister of education a number of years ago on this exact issue.
+Mr. Speaker, this is not the first time that I have heard of this type of situation occurring to NTEP grads, and I had actually corresponded with the previous Minister of Education a number of years ago on this exact issue.

 Mr. Speaker, it is imperative that we utilize the investments that we put into Arctic College accordingly.
-I would like to ask: can the minister describe how her department works with district education authorities, principles and the Nunavut Teachers Union to promote employment of Nunavut trained, home-grown teachers to work in Nunavut schools?
+I would like to ask: can the minister describe how her department works with district education authorities, principals and the Nunavut Teachers Union to promote employment of Nunavut-trained, home-grown teachers to work in Nunavut schools?
 Thank you, Mr. Speaker.

 Hon.
-Pamela Gross: Quana, Mr. Speaker and quana to the member for the question.
+Pamela Gross: Quana, Mr. Speaker.
+Quana to the member for the questions.
 Mr. Speaker, the Department of Education does work closely with our partners.
-The district education authorities are in our communities as the advocates for our schools in terms of what they would like to see in the programs that the community members want in our schools.
-They are advocating on a daily basis for our schools to be enhanced and work closely with the senior staff of the schools and meet regularly.
+The district education authorities are in our communities as the advocates for our schools in terms of what they would like to see in the programs that the community members want in our schools, and are advocating on a daily basis for our schools to be enhanced and work closely with the senior staff of the schools and meet regularly.

 In terms of the other partners that the member had discussed, our department is always continuing to meet with our partners and stakeholders that advance our Nunavut education.
 We work to bring up matters for Nunavummiut, for our students, and work to determine any issues that are out there and solve them together.
-It's a community.
-Mr. Speaker.
+It's a community, Mr. Speaker.
 The school system is a community of various different agencies and we do have various things that happen.

-For the principal matter that he brought up, we just had a principals conference here in Iqaluit.
-In the past several weeks we had all of our principles come and gather and work.
+For the principal matter that he brought up, we just had a principals' conference here in Iqaluit.
+In the past several weeks we had all of our principals come and gather and work.
 It is the first of its kind to happen again after COVID-19.

-In terms of working with the Nunavut Teacher Education Program students, as I mentioned, they do have practicum, so they are working directly in our schools.
-We work on that process with the Nunavut Arctic College and with the school leaders and principals to have those students learning directly from teachers.
+In terms of working with the NTEP students, as I mentioned, they do have practicums, so they are working directly in our schools.
+We work on that process with the Nunavut Arctic College and the school leaders, with the principals to have those students learning directly from teachers.

-In terms of the interview process that is noted from the member, and I will work closely with our new colleague, the new Minster of the Nunavut Arctic College to see how we can have the interview process incorporated, for example, into the practicum process for the Nunavut Teacher Education Program students.
+In terms of the interview process, that is noted from the member, and I will work closely with our new colleague, the new Minister of Nunavut Arctic College, to see how we can have the interview process incorporated, for example, into the practicum process for the Nunavut Teacher Education Program students.
 Thank you, Mr. Speaker.

-Speaker: Second and final supplementary, Mr. Lightstone.
+Speaker: Your second and final supplementary, Mr. Lightstone.

 Mr. Lightstone: Thank you, Mr. Speaker.
-I appreciate the minister's response and commitment to work with the Minster responsible for Nunavut Arctic College, and addressing the interview process to ensure that all a grads will be offered an opportunity to teach in our schools.
+I appreciate the minister's response and commitment to work with the Minister responsible for Nunavut Arctic College, and addressing the interview process to ensure that all a grads will be offered an opportunity to teach in our schools.

-Mr. Speaker, in response to my questions on Friday, the Minister responsible for Nunavut Arctic College, indicated that the college has produced 6 teacher education grads in the 2022-23 academic year and 19 grads in the 2021-22 academic year.
+Mr. Speaker, in response to my questions on Friday, the Minister responsible for Nunavut Arctic College indicated that the college has produced six teacher education grads in the '22-23 academic year and 19 grads in the 2021-22 academic year.